Gen711/Gen711/docs/lab_lessons/alignment.md

 HXA9_HUMAN

-### Now sue the sctipr to pull out the proteins into a file
+### Now sue the script to pull out the proteins into a file.
+Note that this script does something pretty fancy.
+It uses process substitution (https://en.wikipedia.org/wiki/Process_substitution).
+To understand process substitution you also need to get familiar with the ideas of stdout and stdin (https://en.wikipedia.org/wiki/Standard_streams)

 python filter.py uniprot_sprot.fasta \
 <(grep -f cool_prots.list uniprot_sprot.fasta | awk '{print $1}' | sed 's_>__') > cool_prots.fasta